atomizexyz/litepaper/README.md

 - _𝞃_ — (Tau/Time Bonus) The time bonus calculating for a stake.
 This bonus rewards a staker the longer longer delay gratification by issuing a bonus of `20%` APY every year.
 - _𝛔_ — (Sigma/Size Bonus) The size bonus calculation for a stake.
 This bonus rewards a staker more tokens based on the amount of tokens which are staked.
 - _β_ — (Beta/Total Bonus) The total bonus which is the sum of the time bonus and the size bonus.
-- _𝝲_ — (Gamma/Grace Period) The grace window for ending your stake calculated at 28 days (4 weeks).
-This window gives a staker time to end a stake without incurring any penalties.
 - _𝝴_ — (Epsilon, Early Penalty) The penalty for prematurely ending a stake.
 The penalty is costs the staker the square of a served term.
 - **_𝝺_** — (Lamda/Late Penalty) The penalty window for ending a stake.
-A staker will lose `1%` of total earnings every week over the course of 100 weeks.
-At the end of 100 weeks, the stake reward will be 0.
+A staker will lose a percentage of total earnings over the course of 180 days.
+At the end of 180 day, the stake reward will be 0.